This article may contain affiliate links. When you purchase through links on our site, we may earn an affiliate commission.

 The engine and battery system gives you a top speed of 16 mph, which Acton claims it was tested when the driver was 165 pounds, the weather was good and the road was smooth.
 Which means you might not get to 16 mph at all times.

-The hub engines are very quiet People won’t notice you when you snap on them, so take great care when riding past shop fronts or when there are a lot of people around.
+The hub engines are very quiet People won’t notice you when you snap on them, so take great care when riding past shop fronts or when there are many people around.

 The VOKUL V1 is powered by a single 350-watt in-hub engine, which can hold a maximum load of about 200 pounds and accelerate to a top speed of 13 miles per hour.